Asymptotic Efficiency Bounds for a Class of Experimental Designs: Setup and Main Results

 According to Corollary \ref{lr_clt_corollary}, the model indexed by $\theta^*+h/\sqrt{n}$ is locally asymptotically normal in the sense of Definition 7.14 in \citet{van_der_vaart_asymptotic_1998}.
 Therefore, the risk of any decision is bounded from below asymptotically by the risk from a decision in the limiting model, in which a $N(h,\tilde I^*)$ random variable is observed.
-Augmenting the data by the variables $Z_i$ is a technical trick that appears to be needed to cover, for example, treatment rules that do not assign any treatment to some individuals, which is relevant in the setting in Section \ref{general_te_section} with cost constraints.
+Note that part (ii) of Corollary \ref{lr_clt_corollary} involves augmenting the data by additional random variables $Z_i$ to handle the case where $\tilde I_n$ may not converge in probability.
+This step is a technical trick that appears to be needed to cover, for example, treatment rules that do not assign any treatment to some individuals, which is relevant in the setting in Section \ref{general_te_section} with cost constraints.
 The bounds obtained from local asymptotic normality still apply to the original setting in which the variables $Z_i$ are not observed, since the bound from the $N(h,\tilde I^*)$ model applies to decisions that do not use the variables $Z_i$.

+\begin{remark} While the focus of this paper is on obtaining bounds for experiments that optimize both the treatment assignment rule and estimator, we note that Theorem \ref{lr_expansion_thm} and Corollary \ref{lr_clt_corollary} can also be applied to the topic of efficient estimation under treatment assignment rules that are not necessarily optimal.
+In complementary work, \citet{bai_efficiency_2023} apply these results to derive sharp asymptotic variance bounds for estimation under non-iid treatment assignment rules that may not be fully optimized.
+Such results are relevant when practical considerations make it difficult or infeasible to implement a treatment assignment rule that is fully optimal.